 Lecturer in Parasitology (91532): Apicomplexan parasites: parasite transmission and imaging

-Jaiswal, R, Johnson, MS, Pokharel, D, Krishnan, SR & Bebawy, M 2017, 'Microparticles shed from multidrug resistant breast cancer cells provide a parallel survival pathway through immune evasion.', BMC Cancer, vol. 17, no. 1, pp. 1-12.View/Download from: UTS OPUS or Publisher's site
+Jaiswal, R, Johnson, MS, Pokharel, D, Krishnan, SR & Bebawy, M 2017, 'Microparticles shed from multidrug resistant breast cancer cells provide a parallel survival pathway through immune evasion.', BMC Cancer, vol. 17, no. 1, pp. 1-12.View/Download from: Publisher's site

 A systematic analysis of 240 causes of death in 2013 revealed that parasitic diseases were responsible for more than one million deaths.
 The vast majority of these fatalities resulted from protozoan infections presenting with neurological sequelae.
 In the absence of a vaccine, development of effective therapies is essential to improving global public health.
 In 2015, an intriguing strategy to prevent cerebral malaria was proposed by Gordon et al. 2015 mBio, 6:e00625.
 Their study suggested that inhibition of the mammalian target of rapamycin prevented experimental cerebral malaria by blocking the damage to the blood brain barrier and stopping the accumulation of parasitized red blood cells and T cells in the brain.
 Here, we hypothesize that the same therapeutic strategy could be adopted for other protozoan infections with a brain tropism, to prevent cerebral parasitosis by limiting pathogen replication and preventing immune mediated destruction of brain tissue.

-Chaiyadet, S, Sotillo, J, Smout, M, Cantacessi, C, Jones, MK, Johnson, MS, Turnbull, L, Whitchurch, CB, Potriquet, J, Laohaviroj, M, Mulvenna, J, Brindley, PJ, Bethony, JM, Laha, T, Sripa, B & Loukas, A 2015, 'Carcinogenic Liver Fluke Secretes Extracellular Vesicles That Promote Cholangiocytes to Adopt a Tumorigenic Phenotype.', The Journal of infectious diseases, vol. 212, no. 10, pp. 1636-1645.View/Download from: UTS OPUS or Publisher's site
+Chaiyadet, S, Sotillo, J, Smout, M, Cantacessi, C, Jones, MK, Johnson, MS, Turnbull, L, Whitchurch, CB, Potriquet, J, Laohaviroj, M, Mulvenna, J, Brindley, PJ, Bethony, JM, Laha, T, Sripa, B & Loukas, A 2015, 'Carcinogenic Liver Fluke Secretes Extracellular Vesicles That Promote Cholangiocytes to Adopt a Tumorigenic Phenotype', JOURNAL OF INFECTIOUS DISEASES, vol. 212, no. 10, pp. 1636-1645.View/Download from: Publisher's site

 Infection with the human liver fluke Opisthorchis viverrini induces cancer of the bile ducts, cholangiocarcinoma (CCA).
 Injury from feeding activities of this parasite within the human biliary tree causes extensive lesions, wounds that undergo protracted cycles of healing, and re-injury over years of chronic infection.
 We show that O. viverrini secreted proteins accelerated wound resolution in human cholangiocytes, an outcome that was compromised following silencing of expression of the fluke-derived gene encoding the granulin-like growth factor, Ov-GRN-1.
 Recombinant Ov-GRN-1 induced angiogenesis and accelerated mouse wound healing.
 Ov-GRN-1 was internalized by human cholangiocytes and induced gene and protein expression changes associated with wound healing and cancer pathways.
 Given the notable but seemingly paradoxical properties of liver fluke granulin in promoting not only wound healing but also a carcinogenic microenvironment, Ov-GRN-1 likely holds marked potential as a therapeutic wound-healing agent and as a vaccine against an infection-induced cancer of major public health significance in the developing world.